Toyota concept vehicles (2010–2019): Fun-vii / diji / iiMo (2011)

 and the October 2012 São Paulo International Transport Industry Show.

 It was shown as the Fun-vii at the March 2013 Bangkok International Motor Show.

 The interior colours can be altered to suit the driver's mood and the entire exterior of the car can be used as a display.
 Navigation help is provided by a 3D avatar that is projected from the dashboard.
 The car can communicate by electronic network with other cars and the road that are similarly equipped.
 Most features can be controlled by smartphone: Toyota president Akio Toyoda called it a "smartphone on four wheels".

 Initially the drive train was not known but it was revealed to be a pure electric vehicle with wireless recharging at the São Paulo show.
 Specifications were not given.
 The car is able to navigate by itself in "auto-pilot" lanes.

 Yun Dong Shuang Qing (2012)

-The Yun Dong Shuang Qing (Yundong Shuangqing) is a China only concept hybrid.
+The YunDong ShuangQing (Yun Dong Shuang Qing) is a China only concept hybrid.
 It was introduced at the 2012 Beijing Auto Show.
 Akio Toyoda says, "We would like to put smiles on the faces of our Chinese customers with hybrid technology.
 I want the people of China to be able to experience the beauty of hybrid technology through a hybrid car born in China."

-TES ERA EV (2012)
+TES-ERA EV (2012)

-The Toyota TES ERA EV is a concept car made by Toyota in 2012.
+The Toyota TES-ERA EV is a concept car made by Toyota in 2012.
 It was shown at the Tokyo Auto Salon.
-The TES ERA EV has a top speed of 124 mph.
+The TES-ERA EV has a top speed of 124 mph.